sdegroot/iamgroot-blog-archetype/content/post/what-if-recruiters-would-be-software-engineers-themselves.md

 I would say:

 - You need to **keep in touch** with the software engineering trade.
-So become parttime recruiter or switch jobs between recruiting and development every ~ 1 year?
+So become part-time recruiter or switch jobs between recruiting and development every ~ 1 year?
 - **Network** is everything.
 And as a developer, it is easy to get to know other developers as you speak their language.
 - **Learn about psychology.** Talking to people is an art, you need to perfect this.
 - **Quality above quantity.** Know the business, what they're looking for and understand your candidates!
 - Do not become a glorified search engine.
 Have **respect for your clients' time**.
 - **Transparency.** Keep your pricing and process transparent; avoid any bad feelings from any of your clients.
 - **The candidate is as much your client as the paying business is.** Respect them.
-- **Do not harrass anyone.** Only relevant opportunities and only relevant candidates.
+- **Do not bother anyone.** Only relevant opportunities and only relevant candidates.
 - **No expectations.** Candidates already get so many messages, just don't expect anything from them.
 They will appreciate it.
 - **Full service.** You match candidates with businesses, see it through all the way.
 You're not done when the candidate signed.
 You are just waiting for the next milestone: when the candidate leaves the company.